 Do I have to repay a title loan if I wreck my car?

-An auto title loan can be the last resort for people with bad credit and “when you have tried all other options to get the amount of money you need,” says Winchar.
+“A title loan can be the last resort for people with a bad credit history who have exhausted all other options to get the amount of money you need,” says Winchar.
 If you choose to go this route, make sure you exhaust all your other options first.

 “Look at selling a few things if possible to get that cash, or at least lower the amount you will be needing should you go to a car title loan company for help,” Winchar adds.